Article

 • Loading table of contents...

-Utility bills: Everyone pays them — or at least those who own or rent a home or business.
-And it's the type of proof needed to ensure an applicant is a resident of the city they claim to be in.
+Utility bills: Everyone pays them, or at least those who own or rent a home or business.

 But what happens when someone creates a phony utility bill to scam you out of thousands or millions of dollars?
 Before you can figure out it’s fake, you approve the funds and wire the money to the provided bank account.